bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 Note that we are passing the parsed arguments to the `Job.Runner.startToil` function.
 The other argument that we are passing is the [Job](https://toil.readthedocs.io/en/latest/developing.html#job-basics) that we would like Toil to run.
-In this example, Toil is wrapping the `kmer_dag` function that is discussed in the next section up as a Job.
-The `Job.wrapJobFn` call takes the `kmer_dag` function and all of the arguments that are being passed and serializes them up so they can be run locally or on a remote node.
+In this example, Toil is wrapping the `kmer_dag` function (discussed in the next section) up as a Job.
+The `Job.wrapJobFn` call takes the `kmer_dag` function and all of the arguments that are being passed and serializes them so they can be run locally or on a remote node.
 Additionally, we pass the optional argument `checkpoint=True`.
 This argument indicates that the `kmer_dag` Job function is a "checkpoint" job.
-If a job is a checkpoint job and any of it's children jobs fail, then we are saying that the workflow can be successfully rerun from this point.
+If a job is a checkpoint job and any of its children jobs fail, then we are saying that the workflow can be successfully rerun from this point.
 In Toil, service jobs should always be launched from a checkpointed job in order to allow the service jobs to successfully resume after a service job failure.